andrew-rucks/ASMWAVE/README.md

 2) The sub band comparison is disabled on 24bit.
 3) The simple DFT algorithm is used, the FFT was too big brain to implement; so it takes a slight bit of time to run through.
 4) Due to the #3, only the left channel frequencies are analyzed, to save time.
-5) THE FREQENCY RESULTS MAY BE WRONG SOMETIMES, idk.
+5) The results can be wrong in some cases.
-6) The progress bar might be a bit f u n k y for smaller files.
+6) The progress bar might be a bit funky for smaller files.

 This code was written completely in the IDE 'SASM', using 32bit NASM.